-This project started as a challenge to fix a 30-ish year old custom shower with some cool late 80s features like glass block wall, ‘foyer’, and wall nozzles.
-But, the shower also had some not so cool ‘features’ like kinda grungy and uneven floor tile and unfortunate accent stripes:
+This project started as a challenge to fix a three decade old custom shower with some cool Miami Vice features like a glass block wall and wall-mounted water jets.
+Unfortunately, the shower also had some not so cool ‘features’ like grungy and uneven floor tile and not so well done tile stripe accentss:

-But most importantly, the shower was leaking from the base.
+But most importantly, the shower was leaking from the base and sending water into an exterior wall.
 Not good.
 So this project started as yet another another leaky shower repair.
-It turned into a fantastic nearly-complete upgrade though.
+It turned into a fantastic nearly-complete upgrade.

 If you’d like to skip ahead to the tile install and final result pics, then click on this “Custom Shower Upgrade: part II” link.
 But for all the pre-tile prep deets, keep reading!